Understanding, Decoding, and Reading Tincture Extraction Ratios

 Hands-On: Measuring One Dropperful of Tincture

-- Defining a Dropperful: A dropperful is approximately 1 milliliter (mL).
+Defining a Dropperful | A dropperful is approximately 1 milliliter (mL) of liquid. |

-- Variability in Dropper Size: The glass part of the dropper, known as the pipette, varies in length depending on the bottle size—longer in larger bottles and shorter in smaller ones.
-Despite this, a dropperful refers to the amount of liquid drawn up with one full squeeze of the rubber bulb, typically about 1 mL.
+Variability in Dropper (Pipette) Size | The glass part of the dropper, known as the pipette, varies in length depending on the bottle size—longer in larger bottles and shorter in smaller ones. |

-- Consistent Measurement: The rubber bulb of the dropper, unlike the pipette, is generally uniform in size, providing a consistent measure of 1 mL when fully compressed and released into the liquid.
+Consistent Measurement | The rubber bulb of the dropper, unlike the pipette, is generally uniform in size. |

-How to Measure a Dropperful of Tincture
+How to Measure a Dropperful of Tincture? | |

-- Prepare the Dropper: Start with an empty dropper by squeezing out any residual liquid.
+Prepare the Dropper | Start with an empty dropper by squeezing out any residual liquid. |

-- Shake the Tincture: Ensure the contents are well mixed by shaking the bottle vigorously.
+Shake the Tincture | Ensure the tincture is well mixed by shaking the bottle vigorously. |

-- Fill the Dropper: Unscrew the cap, fully compress the rubber bulb to expel air, insert the pipette into the tincture, and release the bulb to draw up the liquid.
+Fill the Dropper | Unscrew the cap, fully compress the rubber bulb to expel air, insert the pipette into the tincture, and release the bulb to draw up the liquid. |

-- Extract a Dropperful: The amount of tincture drawn into the pipette, typically up to the 1 mL mark, is what is referred to as "one dropperful."
+Extract a Dropperful | The amount of tincture drawn into the pipette, typically up to the 1 mL mark, is referred to as "one dropperful." |

 Further Reading and Resources